 You can sleep in a treehouse, fish for piranhas, discover a new species, or take a luxury cruise down the Amazon River for a chance to see a rare pink dolphin!
 No matter how you choose to experience it, be sure to snag a window seat on the flight because the view from above is one that’s going to take your breath away!

 5. Walk on Water at Lake Titicaca

 With its unforgettable sunsets and vibrant textiles, you have to check out Lake Titicaca when visiting South America!
 Sharing its border with Bolivia, Lake Titicaca is the highest navigable lake in the world.
 But what makes this place so special?
 Lake Titicaca is home to the Floating Islands of Uros and Taquile.
 Handwoven from reeds growing naturally in the lake, these islands make magic seem a little bit more real.
-Experience Peruvian culture and the surreal feeling of taking your first step onto these reed islands by adding this incredible destination onto your Peru adventure.
+Experience Peruvian culture and the surreal feeling of taking your first step onto these reed islands by adding a Lake Titicaca tour to your Peru adventure.

 Tip: Bring along some extra soles for a totora reed boat ride or to pick up some handmade souvenirs sold by local artisans.

 6. Fly Over the Nazca Lines